AhmedMKazim/pythonAPI/README.md

           `from rest_framework.permissions import IsAuthenticatedOrReadOnly`
           then in UserProfileFeedViewSet add
           `permission_classes = (permissions.PostOwnStatus, IsAuthenticatedOrReadOnly)`

 45 - Restrict viewing status updates to logged in users only if you want to make user only can see feeds you should use this
     `from rest_framework.permissions import IsAuthenticated`
     instead of this
     `from rest_framework.permissions import IsAuthenticatedOrReadOnly`
     and use it inside permissions_classes

+46 - now push project to GithHub first create ssh key by
+    `ssh-keygen`
+  when done copy the path of id_rsa.pub and open it and then go to you account in GithHub then go to settings then to SSH and GPG keys and press on New SSH key and fill name and fill key with public key in the file id_rsa.pub then create project in GithHub then copy line below
+  `..or push an existing repository from the command line` and past it in the terminal